Health Tips For Travelling in New Zealand

 Don’t let something silly like “poor health” get in the way of having an amazing working holiday in New Zealand.
 In general, New Zealand is a super safe country, so you don’t have to worry about diseases around every corner.
 However, when being away from home comforts like your local doctors and pharmacy on a gap year or for an extended period of time, it’s important to be prepared with the appropriate health items you need.
 Of course, this differs from person to person, but as long as you consult your doctor before you leave your country, stock up on prescription medication, use common sense when travelling, and keep a first aid kit in your backpack, you should have covered all your bases for a healthy trip to New Zealand!

-What vaccinations do you need to travel in New Zealand?
+What vaccinations do you need to travel to New Zealand?

 No special immunisation is necessary for travelling to New Zealand.
 It is always good to be up-to-date with the general vaccinations though, such as:

 - Influenza: recommended if arriving in the colder months (May-October)

 - Measles: you should already have that done since childhood